-- RELOAD on all databases and tables. - CREATE, INSERT, DROP, and UPDATE on the tables mysql.ibbackup\binlog\marker, mysql.backup\progress, and mysql.backup\history, and also SELECT on mysql.backup\history. - SUPER, used to optimize locking and minimize disruption to database processing.
-This privilege is only needed to back up MySQL 5.5 and higher servers. - CREATE TEMPORARY TABLES for the mysql database.
-This privilege is only needed to back up MySQL 5.5 and higher servers. - REPLICATION CLIENT, to retrieve the binlog position, which is stored with the backup.
+- RELOAD on all databases and tables. - CREATE, INSERT, DROP, and UPDATE on the tables mysql.backup_progress and mysql.backup history, and also SELECT on mysql.backup history. - SUPER, to enable and disable logging, and to optimize locking in order to minimize disruption to database processing. - REPLICATION CLIENT, to retrieve the binlog position, which is stored with the backup.